 - --name <name>: This changes the VM's name and possibly renames the internal virtual machine files, as described with VBoxManage createvm above. - --groups <group>, ...: This changes the group membership of a VM.
 Groups always start with a / and can be nested.
 By default VMs are in group /. - --description <desc>: This changes the VM's description, which is a way to record details about the VM in a way which is meaningful for the user.
 The GUI interprets HTML formatting, the command line allows arbitrary strings potentially containing multiple lines. - --ostype <ostype>: This specifies what guest operating system is supposed to run in the VM.
-To learn about the various identifiers that can be used here, use VBoxManage list ostypes. - --memory <memorysize>: This sets the amount of RAM, in MB, that the virtual machine should allocate for itself from the host.
-See the remarks in chapter 1.7, Creating your first virtual machine, page 18 for more information. - --vram <vramsize>: This sets the amount of RAM that the virtual graphics card should have.
+To learn about the various identifiers that can be used here, use VBoxManage list ostypes. - --iconfile <filename>: This specifies the absolute path on the host file system for the VirtualBox icon to be displayed in the VM. - --memory <memorysize>: This sets the amount of RAM, in MB, that the virtual machine should allocate for itself from the host.
+See the remarks in chapter 1.7, Creating your first virtual machine, page 18 for more information. - --pagefusion on off: Enables/disables (default) the Page Fusion feature.
+The Page Fusion feature minimises memory duplication between VMs with similar configurations running on the same host.
+See chapter 4.9.2, Page Fusion, page 78 for details. - --vram <vramsize>: This sets the amount of RAM that the virtual graphics card should have.
 See chapter 3.5, Display settings, page 52 for details. - --acpi on|off; --ioapic on|off: These two determine whether the VM should have ACPI and I/O APIC support, respectively; see chapter 3.4.1, "Motherboard" tab, page 49 for details.